-Asserting Our Rights – Oppenheimer tent city challenges the limits of government talk on First Nations legal rights: By Natalie Knight
+Asserting Our Rights – Oppenheimer tent city challenges the limits of government talk on First Nations legal rights

 On July 10 organizers of the tent city at Oppenheimer Park put the City of Vancouver’s empty words to the test.
 Native leaders of the camp have asserted their Aboriginal rights to the land.
 They declared their rights to stay in the park because the land belongs to the Coast Salish Nations, not to the City.